s-kustm/interview/README.md

+Disclaimer: The content mentioned here doesn't belongs to me by any means.
+Its just a collection and has been copy-pasted from various domains.

 #Encryption is the process of encoding data so that the private data cannot be read by unauthorized users.

 1. Symmetric and Asymmetric(Public) encryption